madeinquant/RosettaCode/README.txt

 Rosetta Code /
-1. roots of a function
+1. roots of a function in dart.
-2. forward difference
+2. forward difference in dart.
+3. Haversine formula in typescript.